FRRouting/frr/doc/user/bgp.rst

 Autonomous Systems
 ------------------

-The :abbr:`AS (Autonomous System)` number is one of the essential element of BGP.
-BGP is a distance vector routing protocol, and the AS-Path framework provides distance vector metric and loop detection to BGP. :rfc:`1930` provides some background on the concepts of an AS.
+From :rfc:`1930`:

+   An AS is a connected group of one or more IP prefixes run by one or more network operators which has a SINGLE and CLEARLY DEFINED routing policy.

-The AS number is a two octet value, ranging in value from 1 to 65535.
+Each AS has an identifying number associated with it called an :abbr:`ASN (Autonomous System Number)`.
+This is a two octet value ranging in value from 1 to 65535.
 The AS numbers 64512 through 65535 are defined as private AS numbers.
-Private AS numbers must not to be advertised in the global Internet.
+Private AS numbers must not be advertised on the global Internet.

+The :abbr:`ASN (Autonomous System Number)` is one of the essential elements of BGP.
+BGP is a distance vector routing protocol, and the AS-Path framework provides distance vector metric and loop detection to BGP.

+.. seealso:: :rfc:`1930`

 .. _bgp-address-families:

 Address Families
 ----------------

-Multiprotocol BGP enables BGP to carry routing information for multiple Network Layer protocols.
+Multiprotocol extensions enable BGP to carry routing information for multiple network layer protocols.
 BGP supports an Address Family Identifier (AFI) for IPv4 and IPv6.
 Support is also provided for multiple sets of per-AFI information via the BGP Subsequent Address Family Identifier (SAFI).
-FRR supports SAFIs for unicast information, labeled information :rfc:`3107` and :rfc:`8277`, and Layer 3 VPN information :rfc:`4364` and :rfc:`4659`.
+FRR supports SAFIs for unicast information, labeled information (:rfc:`3107` and :rfc:`8277`), and Layer 3 VPN information (:rfc:`4364` and :rfc:`4659`).

 .. _bgp-route-selection: